Efficient Quotients of Non-Commutative Polynomials: Non-Commutative Polynomial Example

-We give an example of computing left and right quotients via the whole shifted inverse with $R[x] = {F_{127}}^{3x3}[x]$.
+We give an example of computing left and right quotients via the whole shifted inverse with $R[x] = {F_{7}}^{2\times2}[x]$ using the algorithms of Sections~\ref{sec:r-poly-division} and~\ref{sec:generic-algo}.
 Note that $R[x]$ is not a domain---there may be zero divisors, but it is easy enough to check for them.
-This example, and the one in the next section, were produced using the Domains package in Maple~\cite{monagan-domains} and the algorithms of Section~\ref{sec:r-poly-division}.
-The setup for the Domains package is
+This example, and the one in Section~\ref{sec:r-skew-example}, were produced using the \texttt{Domains} package in Maple~\cite{monagan-domains}.
+The setup to use the \texttt{Domains} package for this example is